Maria Anna Mozart: Personality, character, and appearance

-To emphasize religious activities is not to say that Marianne's life was devoid of the secular.
+To emphasize self-sacrifice and piety is not to say that Marianne's life was devoid of joy.
 Rieger notes that she was "an avid reader and theatre-goer"; she had good friends in Salzburg (Katherl Gilowsky in particular appears in the records repeatedly), and she participated fully in a rich family life.
-Halliwell notes that Marianne and her brother "shared a passion for making music," often together during travel or when he was at home in Salzburg.
+Halliwell notes that Marianne and her brother "shared a passion for making music", often together during travel or when he was at home in Salzburg.

 Marianne was beautiful, according to the testimony of her Salzburg contemporary Albert von Mölk, who in 1792 commented on the physical appearance of her whole family:

 In their time the two Mozart parents were the handsomest married couple in Salzburg; in her younger years the daughter also was regarded as a regular beauty.
 But the son Wolfgang was small, frail, pale in complexion, and completely lacking in all pretensions of face and form.
 (Note: Mölk was responding to a request from Friedrich Schlichtegroll for biographical information about Mozart; text with translation from (Clarke 1995).)

 See also Baron Grimm's 1766 review, quoted above.

 Both Solomon and Halliwell suggest that it was often Marianne's misfortune to fall physically ill in reaction to harsh life events.
 The index entry Illness: reaction to unhappiness in Halliwell (1998) gives references to the departure of her mother and brother from Salzburg in 1777, the death of her mother in 1778 and of her father in 1787, the collapse of her marriage plans to d'Ippold in 1781, and the death of her husband in 1801.

 She kept a diary, which (per Halliwell) "[illustrates] many aspects of [her] Salzburg life, from her piety to the family's tireless socializing."